microsoft/VSSDK-Extensibility-Samples/High-DPI_Images_Icons/Readme.md

 **Goals**

-  * Make your images/icons scale on high dense displays
+  * Make your images/icons scale properly on high dense displays

 **How to incorporate these helpers into your code**

-  * Clone the samples from the High-DPI_Images_Icons folder
+  * Clone the samples from the [ High-DPI_Images_Icons folder] (https://github.com/Microsoft/VSSDK-Extensibility-Samples/tree/master/High-DPI_Images_Icons)
   * Browse to the SDK documentation to understand how to incorporate these helpers into your extension/UI https://msdn.microsoft.com/en-us/library/bb166441.aspx